atul573/flutter-portfolio/README.md

   }
 }

 ```

 ## Step 4: Prepare your assets

 1. Place an image named `profile_image.jpg` in the `assets` folder of your project.
-This image will be used as the business card owner's profile picture.
+This image will be used as the Portfolio owner's profile picture.

 ## Step 5: Run the app